HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 | `payload`         | REQUIRED     | object | The message content as specified by the `messageType`.
 See below. |
 {:.grid}

 This message object MUST be passed to [`window.postMessage`] using a valid `targetOrigin` parameter.
-The EHR provides this value to the app in the initial SMART launch context, in the `smart_messaging_origin` property from the OAuth token.
+The EHR MUST provide the `smart_messaging_origin` property to the app in the initial SMART launch context alongside the `access_token`.
 Applications SHOULD refrain from using `"*"` for the `targetOrigin` parameter for security reasons.

 {::comment}